Y. (Bebe album): Track listing

 The standard edition of the album was released with 13 songs, listed below.
 On December 9, 2009, a deluxe edition of Y. was released including the same tracks as the standard presentation, two new songs: "Recomposición" and "Sin Palabras", seven b-sides: "María" (a collaboration with Miguel Campello for the soundtrack of the film El Sur), "Pedigri" (with Kultama), "Silla Eléctrica", "Tiempo" (with Carlos Jean), "Tiempo Pequeño" (with Lucio Godoy), "Aguas Abril" (with Luis Pastor) and "El Marido de la Peluera" (with Pedro Guerra).
-Also a DVD is included with the music videos for "Me Fui", "Pa Mi Casa" and "La Bicha", and footage of the singer tours in México, Miami, New York City and Paris in 2005 and 2006.
+Also a DVD is included with the music videos for "Me Fui", "Pa Mi Casa" and "La Bicha", and footage of the singer tours in Mexico, Miami, New York City and Paris in 2005 and 2006.

 Chart performance

 Y. debuted at the top of the Spanish Album Chart on July 5, 2009, replacing Lines, Vines and Trying Times by The Jonas Brothers.
 It was succeeded the following week by the late American singer Michael Jackson.
 The album rose to number-one again five weeks later, spending eleven weeks within the top ten.
 Y. was awarded with a Platinum certification in Spain, for shipments over 60,000 units.
-The album peaked at number 73 in México and at number 28 in United States.
+The album peaked at number 73 in Mexico and at number 28 in United States.